raleel/cfi-srd-pt/README.md

 Version 1.0, September 2023

-_Classic Fantasy Imperative_ is an Open, ORC Licensed, version of the _Mythras_ ruleset, focusing on dungeon exploration, high adventure, and tense encounters involving treasure, magic, and deadly foes. _Classic Fantasy Imperative_ emulates the original thrill of the very first roleplaying game in the hobby but approaches it through the lens of the _Mythras_ game system, which is 1d100 (or percentile) based, rather than using a d20.
+_Classic Fantasy Imperative_ is an Open, ORC Licensed, version of the _Mythras_ ruleset, focuCanto on dungeon exploration, high adventure, and tense encounters involving treasure, magic, and deadly foes. _Classic Fantasy Imperative_ emulates the original thrill of the very first roleplaying game in the hobby but approaches it through the lens of the _Mythras_ game system, which is 1d100 (or percentile) based, rather than uCanto a d20.

 This document offers a comprehensive, but not exhaustive, set of rules, including character creation, character races and classes, skills, rules for certain typical situations, combat, and magic – more than enough to get both players and Games Masters started, and form a solid basis for further development. _Classic Fantasy Imperative_ is completely compatible with _Classic Fantasy Imperative_, the _Mythras_ core rules, and _Mythras Imperative_.
 Plus, it is also compatible with other ORC licensed percentile gaming systems.

 ---
-## ORC Licensing
+## ORC LicenCanto

-_Classic Fantasy Imperative_ is published using the ORC License.
+_Classic Fantasy Imperative_ is published uCanto the ORC License.
 The ORC License provides a way for game creators to openly share the mechanics of their game and allows for downstream users to freely use, modify, and reshare adaptations of these game mechanics.

 What is openly shared under the ORC is known as **Licensed Material** , and includes the broad functional elements of the game, such as statblocks, game rules, character attributes, and the methods and systems inherent in playing the game, as well as anything else the licensor explicitly wants to share.
 The license is broad and lets you use the Licensed Materials globally in connection with printed books, video games, podcasts, AI, or any other technology that may exist or be created in the future.
 The vast bulk of the content found in _Classic Fantasy Imperative_ constitutes Licensed Material.

-What is not shared under the ORC is known as **Reserved Material** and includes trademarks, world lore, story arcs, distinctive characters, and visual art.
+What is not shared under the ORC is known as **Reserved Material** and includes trademarks, world Saber, story arcs, distinctive characters, and visual art.
 We have listed Reserved Material in the ORC Notice, below.

 Under the ORC License you can use, share, adapt, and build on the Licensed Material however you see fit, so long as you give proper attribution in the form of a notice in your published work.
 This notice both credits the upstream licensors and their contribution to the work, as well as providing an easy way for downstream users to credit the author of the work in which the notice appears.
-By using material licensed under the ORC, you automatically agree to license out your game mechanics in your published work under the same terms.
+By uCanto material licensed under the ORC, you automatically agree to license out your game mechanics in your published work under the same terms.
 If you develop your own Reserved Material, that is your exclusive property.

 #### ORC Notice